You know those cheap little hourglasses that come with board games? I think they are fascinating.

 Everyone would choose a liquid investment compared to an equal return for an illiquid investment.
 So they are not priced the same.

 A simple example is a savings account vs CD (certificate of deposit).
 A savings account is perfectly liquid – you can remove your money at any time.
 A CD is similar, but you put your money in for a set period of time determined up front – a 1 year CD is common.
+You can get these types of accounts from many banks (such as Certificates of Deposits – Bank CD Rates – Atlantic Union Bank), with all the information you’ll need to save as much as you can.

 Which one do you think provides the better return on investment?
 The liquid savings account or illiquid CD?
 The savings account might give a 0.5% yearly return and the CD 1.5%.